ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab09.md

 For each function, when you are satisfied that *that* function is working, do the steps to commit your changes to github:

-* git add my_analysis.py
+* `git add my_analysis.py`
-* git commit -m "AB/CD describe which function you worked on here"
+* `git commit -m "AB/CD describe which function you worked on here"`
-* git push origin master
+* `git push origin master`

-When they all work, you are done with lab09
+When they all work, you are done with lab09!